 - Lower expectations of quality - I think the industry as a whole accepts that software bugs will occur.

-Also, perhaps I'm viewing non-software engineers through a perfect lens, perhaps there plenty of frustrations in the non-software engineering space that I'm simply not privy to - what comes to mind is criticisms of car designers making the job of mechanics difficult, with difficult to reach bolts and the like.
+Also, perhaps I'm viewing non-software engineers through a perfect lens, perhaps there is plenty of frustrations in the non-software engineering space that I'm not privy to - what comes to mind is criticisms of car designers making the job of mechanics difficult, with difficult to reach bolts and the like.

 As software engineers we attempt to put guard rails in to move our codebase to 'the perfect solution', thinks like: